elastic/apm-pipeline-library/docs/STORAGE.md

 # Storage

-We are using the Google Storage Jenkins plugins but it's disable for the time being since it got some issues with some parallelisation.
+We are using the Google Storage Jenkins plugins but it is disabled for the time being because it has some issues with some parallelisation.

-In order to test this `locally`, we have configured some vault credentials, see below if you need to change them.
+In order to test this `locally`, we have configured some vault credentials.
+See below if you need to change them:

 ## How to